tryingsomestuff/Minic/README.md

 #### NNUE from release 3.00 (initially from Seer implementation)
 Starting from release 3.00, **Minic is not using Stockfish NNUE implementation anymore and is no more compatible with SF nets**.
 It was too much foreign code inside Minic to be fair, to be maintained, to be fun.
 Seer chess engine author is offering a very well written implementation of NNUE that I borrowed and adapt to Minic (https://github.com/connormcmonigle/seer-nnue).
 The code was more or less 400 lines.
 I choose to keep some Stockfish code just for binary sfens format conversion as everyone (or at least many many) is using this data format for now.
 Training code is an external tool written in Python without any dependency to engine, also first adapted from Seer repository and then taking ideas from Gary Linscott pytorch trainer (https://github.com/glinscott/nnue-pytorch).
-A new story to be written, in Minic 3.
+A new story was written in Minic 3 and the code has diverged quite a lot from the initial one.

 Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.
 Beware there is no retrocompatibility of the net from version to version.